 Here's a simple example that illustrates those ideas.
 It uses an instance of ApiSession class to start a service account session for a given user.
-StartSessionWithServiceAccount method of ApiSession requires the user's email address for which the service account has been created, the issuer(an ID created when the service account is created), the token expiration in minutes, the PrivateKey from the keystore, and a string representing the encryption algorithm(e.g "SHA1withRSA").
+ApiSession method takes as an input the serverUrl and subDomain(e.g xxx.Watchdox.com where xxx is the subdomain which can also be null).
+StartSessionWithServiceAccount method of Apisession requires the user's email address for which the service account has been created, the issuer(an ID created when the service account is created), the token expiration in minutes, the PrivateKey from the keystore, and a string representing the encryption algorithm(e.g "SHA256withRSA").
 It will return a "Success" LoginResult if the session starts successfully.
 The ApiSession then sends a request, to one of the getters to the resources, to get an instance of a resource.
 In the following code sample, the listRoomsV30 of workspaces object gets back an iterable JSON object representing a list of WorkspaceInfoJson(with each item inside representing a workspace).